OttoHagg/haro/README.md

 Haro is a library of custom SWT components and widgets I've built over the years.
 I should have done this a long time ago, frankly, but...

+## What's in Haro?

+As time permits I'll package my other odds-n-ends into the haro library but, for now, there's:

-Initially, I'm releasing [FileExplorer](https://github.com/OttoHagg/haro/wiki/FileExplorer), a component that makes adding a file explorer to your application trivial.
-As time permits I'll package my other odds-n-ends into the haro library.
+* [FileExplorer](https://github.com/OttoHagg/haro/wiki/FileExplorer), a component that makes adding a file explorer to your application trivial.
+* [Waveform](https://github.com/OttoHagg/haro/wiki/Waveform), a widget for displaying the waveform of an audio file.

 ## Building